FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 | **Base**<br>8 MSB | **Flags**  | **Limit**<br> 4 MSB | **Access Byte** | **Base**<br> 24 LSB | **Limit**<br> 16 LSB      |

 [!side]
 Ever notice how the x86 segment descriptor layout feels like a memory scavenger hunt?
-The fields are scattered all over: first you get a the 8 most signifiant bits from 0x3F, then the 24 least significant bits are stored from 0x27 to 0x10.
+The fields are scattered all over to place: first you get a the 8 most signifiant bits from 0x3F, then the 24 least significant bits are stored from 0x27 to 0x10.
 The limit is split too, with 4 bits at 0x33-0x30 and 16 bits at 0x0F-0x00.
 And don't get me started on the access byte and flags in between, they are as mysterious as a `Sys Req` key on a keyboard.
 You practically need a treasure map and and a compass to piece together a single segment descriptor!
 [/!side]